BAL vs NOR Fantasy Prediction : Balochistan vs Northern Best Fantasy Team for National T20 Cup | The SportsRush

-BAL vs NOR Fantasy Prediction: Balochistan vs Northern – 6 October 2021 (Rawalpindi).
-Mohammad Nawaz, Haris Rauf, Haider Ali, and Shadab Khan will be the best fantasy picks for this game.
+BAL vs NOR Fantasy Prediction: Balochistan vs Northern – 9 October 2021 (Rawalpindi).
+Mohammad Rizwan, Haider Ali, Shadab Khan, and Haris Rauf will be the best fantasy picks for this game.

 Balochistan will take on Northern in the league game of the Pakistan National T20 Cup.
 All the elite players of Pakistan are playing in this competition.

 Imam and Haris are star batsmen of Balochistan, whereas Asif is their main all-rounder.
-The bowling will be lead by Junaid Khan, Kashif Bhatti, and Khurram Shahzad.
+The bowling will be lead by Junaid Khan, Kashif Bhatti, and Najeebullah.
 For Northern, Haider Ali is their star batsman, whereas Shadab and Nawaz are their leading all-rounders.
-Haris Rauf, Musa Khan, and Imad Wasim will take care of bowling.
+Haris Rauf, Sohail Tanvir, and Imad Wasim will take care of bowling.

 Pitch Report – The pitch is expected to be a batting-friendly one, with help for the pacers.